 BJP functionary shot dead in UP's Baghpat

 A Bharatiya Janata Party (BJP) functionary was shot dead in Uttar Pradesh's Baghpat district on Tuesday morning, police said.
-Sanjay Khokhar, a former district unit president of the BJP, was out for a morning walk when the incident took place, the police said.
+Sanjay Khokhar (52), former district unit president of the BJP, was out for a morning walk when the incident took place, they said.

+"A BJP politician out for morning walk killed.
+Jungle raj.
+A morning begins with the news of murder in UP.
+And the liar CM claims the state has become crime-free," the UP Congress tweeted in Hindi.
+According to officials, the body has been sent for postmortem and an FIR registered at the Chhaprauli Police Station in Baghpat in this connection.
+Meanwhile, Director General, UP Police, H C Awasthy said the Station House Officer (SHO) of the local Chhaprauli Police Station has been suspended in the wake of the incident.

-Meanwhile, taking cognizance of the incident, the Station House Officer (SHO) of Chhaprauli police station has been suspended.
-In a tweet in Hindi, the Uttar Pradesh DGP said, "In view of the murder of former district president of the BJP Sanjay Khokhar, instructions have been issued to suspend SHO Chhaprauli with immediate effect for inability to stop crime."
-PTI NAV KIS COR CK
+"In view of the murder of former district president of the BJP Sanjay Khokhar, instructions have been issued to suspend SHO Chhaprauli with immediate effect for inability to stop crime," the state police chief tweeted in Hindi.

 - READ MORE ON: